MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/reduceoperator.md

 [autocluster](./autoclusterplugin.md)

-**Notes**
+> [!NOTE]

-The implementation of `reduce` operator is largely based on the paper [A Data Clustering Algorithm for Mining Patterns From Event Logs](https://ristov.github.io/publications/slct-ipom03-web.pdf), by Risto Vaarandi.
+> The implementation of `reduce` operator is largely based on the paper [A Data Clustering Algorithm for Mining Patterns From Event Logs](https://ristov.github.io/publications/slct-ipom03-web.pdf), by Risto Vaarandi.